Pandas Data frame is a two-dimensional data structure that stores data in rows and columns structure.

 Using Assign() method

-You can add a column to pandas dataframe using the assign() method available in the pandas dataframe.
+You can add a column to the pandas dataframe using the assign() method.

 Usage

-- When you cant to create a new dataframe with the existing dataframe with additional new columns inserted.
+• When you want to create a new dataframe with the existing dataframe with additional new columns inserted.

 df2 = df.assign(Remarks = pd.NaT)